tomjoht/tomjoht.github.io/_restapicourse/docapis_understand_curl.md

     Content-Length: 1270
     ```

     The header contains the metadata about the response.
-All of this information is transferred to the browser whenever you make requests to URLs (that is, when you go to web pages), but the browser doesn't show you this information from you.
+All of this information is transferred to the browser whenever you make requests to URLs (that is, when you go to web pages), but the browser doesn't show you this information.
 You can see it using the Chrome Developer Tools console if you look on the Network tab.

 3. Now let's specify the method.
 The GET method is the default, but we'll make it explicit here: